 Paced bottle feeding reduces gas, tummy trouble, and choking.

+Does pace bottle feeding reduce gas?
 You know how if you scarf down a meal too quickly you can get gassy?
 The same holds true for a baby who drinks their bottle at lightning speed.
 In both cases, swallowed air can lead directly to a buildup of gas in the GI tract, resulting in uncomfortable bloating and toots.
 The same time, the American Academy of Pediatrics notes that traditional bottle feeding, with Baby lying down, increases the risk of choking and spitting up—and allows milk to run into the baby’s eustachian tubes, possibly causing middle ear infections.

-Because paced bottle feeding tamps the flow of milk or formula, babies tend to eat more slowly, taking in less air, making them less prone to gassiness compared to babies who recline to drink.
+Because paced feeding tamps the flow of milk or formula, babies tend to eat more slowly, taking in less air, making them less prone to gassiness compared to babies who recline to drink.
 And Baby’s more upright position helps them better digest their milk or formula, safely helping to prevent tummy troubles.

 Paced bottle feeding eases the breast-to-bottle transition.